 It was soon determined that this was caused by slight irregularities during parts manufacturing.
-However, nobody really cared as everybody assumed that hammering that part in place was acceptable.
-In fact, the initial quality of cars was the highest ever, and tight fits meant avoiding rattling or squeaking noises.
+However, nobody really cared as everybody assumed that hammering the part into place was acceptable.
+In fact, the initial quality of cars was the highest ever, and tight fits meant no rattling or squeaking.
 It also meant that over the years, with summer and winter temperatures expanding and contracting them, the parts would eventually become loose, rattle, and although not dangerous, not compare to the precision other automakers put into their cars to keep them rattle free for 10 or more years.

 Addressing Business Processes in Silos

 For example, the fact that support for mobile devices is mostly provided through the handset manufacturers means that enterprise help desks now have to address a different set of questions.
 First they need to understand which questions they should handle and which to refer to the handset manufacturer.
-For the questions they need to handle, they need to be able to track possibly personally owned devices.
+For the questions they need to handle, they need to be able to support devices that are probably personally owned.

 Like the automobile industry, enterprise IT departments have a tendency to address business processes in silos, optimizing them, but not addressing how they fit together in the bigger picture.
 A few hammers may be necessary in the interest of expediency, but how many should an enterprise IT department deploy?